Dealing With Workplace Gossip

 A final consideration: The NLRA protects an employee’s right to engage in “concerted activity”, which is “when two or more employees take action for their mutual aid or protection regarding terms and conditions of employment.”
 Be careful when addressing potentially negative “water cooler” gossip that you are not suppressing an employee’s rights under the NLRA.
 You cannot discipline a non-exempt employee for discussing their pay, working environment, and other conditions of their employment with each other.
 However, if you overhear something like this, there is nothing wrong with talking to the employee about their concerns directly and hopefully working together on a mutually beneficial solution for the long run.

 We’ve never heard employees complain that their employer communicates “too much”.
 Communication is the backbone of a satisfied and productive workforce.
-However, providing adequate communication to a diverse group of employees who may require differing forms of communication isn’t always easy. strategic HR inc. has years of experience creating written communication for employees.
+However, providing adequate communication to a diverse group of employees who may require differing forms of communication isn’t always easy.
+Strategic HR has years of experience creating written communication for employees.
 Visit our Communications page to learn how we can assist you with various communication-based projects.